 - 3-4 tablespoons mini chocolate chips

-- In a blender or food processor, combine yogurt, jelly, brown sugar, milk and vanilla until thoroughly combined.
+- In a blender or food processor (we use our Ninja), combine yogurt, jelly, brown sugar, milk, and vanilla until thoroughly combined.
 Add strawberries and process until desired degree of smoothness is reached (we prefer some bits of whole strawberries).

 - Turn blender off and mix in chocolate chips with a spoon or scraper just until evenly dispersed.

-- Divide evenly between 10 three-ounce ice pop molds.
+- Divide evenly between 10 (3-ounce) ice pop molds (we use these molds).

-- Freeze until solid, then unmold and enjoy.
+- Freeze until solid (the exact time depends on how cold you keep your freezer), then unmold and enjoy.